 Scrum is more popular than other Agile frameworks as it comes with numerous benefits.

 It has several advantages over other agile methods of production.
 It is currently the most commonly used and trusted reference system in the software industry.
 Here are some of Scrum’s established benefits:

-As a Certified Scrum Master, you can inspire and direct your teammates.
-You’re going to direct them and help the teamwork together smoothly.
+As a Certified Scrum Master, you can inspire and direct your teammates with the scrum methodologies.
+You’re going to direct them and help the team work together smoothly.
 The Accredited Scrum Master certification tells your staff that you have the expertise and skills to lead an agile team effectively.